amir/sctd/README.md

 # sctd - set color temperature daemon

 Based on [sct](https://flak.tedunangst.com/post/sct-set-color-temperature) by Ted Unangst.
-Can be run as a daemon and calculates sunrise and sunset based on geo-pos lat/lon and sets the temperature accordingly.
+Calculates sunrise and sunset based on geo-pos lat/lon and sets the temperature accordingly.
+Can be left running, in which case transitions between tempratures.

 ## Usage